 A Craft House

-The Werkraum Bregenzerwald is an association of more than ninety master-craftsman businesses, whose building points the way forward for the culture of craft techniques.
+The Werkraum Bregenzerwald is an association of currently around 100 master-craftsman businesses, whose building points the way forward for the culture of craft techniques.
 The municipality provides a plot of land next to the old station, in a central position, located directly on the main road.
 Everything brought together under one huge roof, in the middle of the valley.

 A venue and showcase – gala area and exhibition space.
 The broad sweeping roof follows the line of the road and creates a forecourt at the entrance.
 The recessed glass facadeseems to double as a display window.